psalmprax/volka_games_de/README.md

 ## 7. Reporting & Testing

 *   **Reporting**: The final, aggregated data is available in the `reporting.monthly_campaign_summary` view in the PostgreSQL database.
 An example query to generate the required Excel report is located at `sql/queries/october_2024_report_query.sql`.
+*   **Reporting**: The final, aggregated data is available in the `public.monthly_campaign_summary` view in the PostgreSQL database.
+An example query to generate the required Excel report is located at `sql/queries/october_2024_report_query.sql`.
 *   **Data Testing**: Run `dbt test` within the `dbt_project` directory to execute data quality tests.
 *   **Code Testing**: Python unit tests for the ETL script are located in the `tests/` directory and can be run with `pytest`.